run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/automation-of-operation/use/scheduled-periodic-activities.md

-title: Verify scheduled periodic activities Description:Allows to view the activities scheduled.
+title: Verifying scheduled periodic activities Description:Allows to view the activities scheduled.
-# Verify scheduled periodic activities
+# Verifying scheduled periodic activities

-This functionality is intended to verify the scheduled activities related to request and incident management, problem management, change management and release management to execute them.
+This functionality is intended to verify scheduled activities to be performed related to the request and incident management, problem management, change management and release management.
 In this screen, in a calendar format, allows to view the activities scheduled.

 Procedure